Shihab-Shahriar/scikit-clean/README.rst

 Citation
 **********
-If you've using this library for research, please consider citing:
+If you use this library for research, please consider citing:

 *Khan, Shihab Shahriar, Nishat Tasnim Niloy, Md Aquib Azmain, and Ahmedul Kabir.
 "Impact of Label Noise and Efficacy of Noise Filters in Software Defect Prediction."
 In SEKE, pp. 347-352.
 2020.*